-Publicly available intelligence, such as those available through database searches which aggregates information and have a quick turnaround rate, can be cost-effective for some organizations.
+Publicly available intelligence, such as those available through database searches that aggregate information and have a quick turnaround rate, can be cost-effective for some organizations.

 But gathering information from a vast range of sources is a time-consuming job and the danger of information overload is a concern for security agencies who must go through the unprecedented volume of intelligence they’ve gathered and analyze it in order to have the detailed intelligence in the shortest amount of time possible.

-In order to gain unmatched intelligence and in order for security agencies to save time and resources, OSINT tools such as specialized OSINT software which can anonymously and automatically monitor and manage content from across all layers of the internet must be used.
+In order to gain unmatched intelligence and in order for security agencies to save time and resources, an OSINT tool such as specialized OSINT software which can anonymously and automatically monitor and manage content from across all layers of the internet must be used.

-The OSINT software available from Cobwebs allows for security agencies to identify criminals who are intent on causing harm to others.
+The best OSINT tools available in Cobwebs’ web intelligence platform for security agencies to identify criminals who are intent on causing harm to others.